-The debate between THC vs CBD that has been on-going ever since the beginning of the cannabis industry.
+The debate between THC vs CBD has been on-going ever since the beginning of the cannabis industry.
 These two are undoubtedly the most popular substances that can be extracted from cannabis plants.
-So much so that the CBD vs THC debate has evolved into determining which substance, CBD vs THC for pain management works best.
+So much so that the CBD vs THC debate has evolved into determining which substance for pain management works best.

-To make your stand in the whole THC vs CBD debate easier, we’ve done the research for you to come up with this informative article below.
+To make your stand in the whole THC vs CBD debate easier, we’ve researched for you to come up with this informative article below.
 Ultimately, these two all-natural health supplements can supposedly bring about unlimited health benefits to the body’s built-in endocannabinoid system.

 What is CBD

 Cannabidiol, CBD for short, is an all-natural chemical that comes from cannabis plants.
 People have used this substance in ancient medicine because of its supposed health benefits.

 The same cannabis extract is now a common ingredient in many health and wellness supplements today.
 Nowadays, one can easily find cannabidiol in the form of teas, tinctures, edibles, gummies, capsules, and topical products!

 The side effects of using cannabidiol products like CBD oil do not include any psychoactive or psychiatric effects.
 Rather, the cannabidiol may provide more calming and relaxing effects considering it can sometimes have trace amounts of THC.

 Tetrahydrocannabinol (THC) is another chemical component that comes from the cannabis plant.
 Unlike cannabidiol, THC adheres better to cannabinoid receptors, specifically the CB1 receptors in the brain.